zamdzhiev/Qimaera/README.md

 Given an input qubit |q> and a single-qubit unitary operation U, return the state U|q>.
 The "Repeat Until Success" approach solves this problem in the following way:

- 1. Prepare a new qubit in state |0>
+ 1. Prepare a new qubit in state |0>.
- 2. Apply some two-qubit unitary operation U' (depends on U)
+ 2. Apply some two-qubit unitary operation U' (depends on U).
- 3. Measure the auxiliary qubit
+ 3. Measure the auxiliary qubit.
  4. With (high) probability the result is now U|q> and then stop.
  5. With (low) probability the result is state E|q>, where E is some other unitary operator (depending on U), so we uncompute the error by applying E^dagger and we go back to step 1.